igorskyflyer/file-formats/adbt/README.md

 <br>

-Meta files have a special naming convention, if you fail to name them properly they won't be recognized by the compiler.
+Meta files have a special naming convention.
+If you fail to name them properly they won't be recognized by the compiler.
-Meta files should be named after the basename (filename without the extension) of the header file that you're including, see an example below.
+Meta files should be named after the `ADBT` template basename, see an example below.

 <br>

-Header filename: `my-header.txt`
+`ADBT` template name: `my-filter.adbt`
-`ADBT` meta filename: `my-header.adbm`
+`ADBT` meta file name: `my-filter.adbm`

 <br>

 In a nutshell, meta files' name should be:

-> \<headerName\> + ".adbm"
+> \<templateBasename\> + ".adbm"

 Meta files have a syntax of their own, even though you are already familiar with its base, JSON (if not, you can learn more [here](https://www.json.org/json-en.html)).